 A man filled with the love of God is not content with blessing his family alone but ranges through the world anxious to bless the whole human family.

-Vivid, balanced, and memorable--think of the heart of the man who could dictate sentences like that.
+Vivid, balanced, and memorable--and think of the heart of the man who could dictate sentences like that.

-But in what sense were the Twelve, newly arrived in the first overseas mission, and admittedly among "strangers and foreigners" an ocean away, also administering a family blessing?
+But in what sense were the Twelve, newly arrived in their first overseas mission, and admittedly among "strangers and foreigners" an ocean away, also administering a family blessing?

 Brother Joseph here invites us, as he then invited the Twelve, to see missionary work as family work.
 And, tellingly, he chose this same occasion to introduce the Twelve to the doctrine of baptism for the dead, that is, for our kindred dead.
 Temple work is family work and "the field is the world" (Matthew 13:38).
 Apostles of Jesus Christ today emphasize that missionary work and temple work are One Work.
 Why is this so?
 Because the Father's Eternal Family is One Family.
 The Book of Mormon addresses "the whole human family of Adam" (Mormon 3:20).
 "One Lord, one faith, one baptism"--and, "hearts knit together in love," one family.

 In our English scriptures we find an array of choices in the wording of Abraham's Covenant, from "And in thy seed shall all families of the earth be blessed" to "all the families of the earth," "all the nations of the earth," "all the kindreds of the earth," and even "all generations after thee."
-The translators of Genesis gave us both families and nations for mishpachot; Acts 3:25 renders patriai as kindreds.
-Then Elias appears to Joseph Smith and Oliver Cowdery and clarifies by all generations the staggering scope, both syn- and dia-chronic, of the whole.
-"All generations after thee" prefigures the opening of a multi-generational work in the temple which ultimately also embraces All generations before thee (Doctrine and Covenants 110:12).
-Elijah next bursts upon our view, and the generational sweep reduces to a heartfelt reunion of parents and children (Malachi 4:5-6).
+The King James translators of Genesis gave us both families and nations for mishpachot; in Acts 3:25 they render patriai as kindreds.
+Then Elias, a heavenly messenger who lived in Abraham's own era, appears to Joseph Smith and Oliver Cowdery and clarifies by all generations the staggering scope, both syn- and dia-chronic, of the whole.
+"All generations after thee" prefigures the opening of a multi-generational work of salvation in God's Temple which ultimately also embraces All generations before thee (Doctrine and Covenants 110:12).
+Elijah next bursts upon our view, and the generational sweep reduces, turns inward, to a heartfelt reunion of parents and children (Malachi 4:5-6).

 "The salvation of the whole human family is interdependent and connected--like the roots and branches of a great tree" (Elder Quentin L. Cook, cited in R. Scott Lloyd, "Roots Tech Conference: 'Our Father's Plan is about Families,'" LDS Church News, 20 February 2015, italic added).
 It is as though Joseph Smith "being dead, yet speaketh": "Once we have received them for ourselves and for our families, we are obligated to provide the ordinances vicariously for our kindred dead, indeed for the whole human family" (Hebrews 11:4; Elder Boyd K. Packer, "Covenants," Conference Report, April 1987).
 The telling phrase, the whole of the human family, or the whole human family, signals both the doctrine and also the work of the Eternal Family and appears in the teachings of Joseph Smith, Brigham Young, John Taylor, Joseph F. Smith, John A. Widtsoe, and the living prophets and apostles.
 Wilford Woodruff, in the dedicatory prayer of the Salt Lake Temple, petitioned "that as one great family united in thee and cemented by thy power we shall together stand before thee" (Teachings of Presidents of the Church: Wilford Woodruff, 178).